-SB164 AN ACT CONCERNING WORKERS’ COMPENSATION BENEFITS FOR CERTAIN MENTAL OR EMOTIONAL IMPAIRMENTS, MENTAL HEALTH CARE FOR POLICE OFFICERS AND WELLNESS TRAINING FOR POLICE OFFICERS, PAROLE OFFICERS AND FIREFIGHTERS.
+- SB164 AN ACT CONCERNING WORKERS’ COMPENSATION BENEFITS FOR CERTAIN MENTAL OR EMOTIONAL IMPAIRMENTS, MENTAL HEALTH CARE FOR POLICE OFFICERS AND WELLNESS TRAINING FOR POLICE OFFICERS, PAROLE OFFICERS AND FIREFIGHTERS.
+This bill:

 - establishes the eligibility requirements for these officers and firefighters to receive PTSD benefits;

 - limits the benefits’ (a) duration to 52 weeks and (b) availability to within four years after the qualifying event;

 - reduces the amount of weekly PTSD benefits an officer or firefighter may receive by the amount of other benefits he or she receives (e.g., from a pension, Social Security, or disability insurance), if the total benefits exceed the officer’s or firefighter’s average weekly wage; and

 - establishes a process for employers to contest PTSD claims.

 - The bill prohibits a law enforcement unit from disciplining police officers solely because they seek or receive mental health care services or surrender their work weapons or ammunition.
 The diagnosis and treatment of a police officer or firefighter may be conducted by a board-certified psychiatrist or a licensed psychologist specializing in the treatment of PTSD.
 It also requires law enforcement units to request that officers seek a mental health examination before returning their weapons or ammunition.

 - HB 7198 AN ACT CONCERNING SOCIAL WORKERS.
 This bill: